About the Assessor

 The assessor reviews every transfer of real property in the municipality.
 The basic information on the buyer, seller, and sale price is reviewed for accuracy.
 Assessment records are then updated.
 These are public records and are available at the links below.

-2019 Tentative Assessment Records
+2020 Tentative Assessment Roll

 The Assessors Office is open Monday - Friday from 8am to 5pm or the staff can be reached at 518-899-2584 if you have questions or concerns regarding your assessment.
+During COVID-19 Restrictions, all contact will be by phone or email.